TypeStrong/grunt-ts/README.md

 - Gives a typescript development workflow in addition to simple file compilation.
 - Super simple to update to the [latest version of the typescript](https://github.com/basarat/grunt-ts/commit/6636f95b9d45b69e64771c603d3b08ec829e01e6)

-Comes with a video introduction : http://youtu.be/Km0DpfX5ZxM ,
+Check how it can help streamline your front end development : [Sample usage with AngularJS](http://www.youtube.com/watch?v=0-6vT7xgE4Y&hd=1)

-If you already know grunt then skip to http://youtu.be/Km0DpfX5ZxM?t=11m16s
+Additional / longer / more basic video tutorial : http://youtu.be/Km0DpfX5ZxM

 Following are some key features:
 ======================